Femia > Health Library > Being a mom > Recovering from birth > When is it safe to orgasm after giving birth

 As you plan to proceed to intercourse, you can use lubricants and opt for slow penetration to minimize pain and let your body adjust to it or desire sex naturally.

-Sex 3 weeks postpartum: is it too soon?
+Sex 3 weeks postpartum: Is it too soon?

 Some healthcare providers recommend waiting two to six weeks for sex after giving birth.
 This is because during this period, you are still bleeding, and penetrative sex may increase the risk of uterine infection or bleeding.
 Having sex three weeks postpartum mainly depends on your body’s healing and the recommendations of your doctor.